“We want people to build a relationship with Esther, and we hope that opens the door and makes them start questioning everything else.”

 A big part of the sanctuary will be about showcasing animals in a new light.
 “We want to level the playing field between animals we see as companions vs. those we see as products,” says Steve.
 “We want to take down that wall between regular animals and farm animals, and we know we can’t do that with goats or cows, because we can’t train them in the same way.
 So a big focus will be on the pigs.
 We want to show the pigs in a much more at-home setting.”

 The idea is to house the pigs (except Esther, of course, who will live in the main house with her dads) in a place with hard surface floors and blankets for bedding and mattresses—the kind of things you’d see in a dog kennel, not in a barn—so people will realize that pigs are as clean as their environment.
 Derek recalls introducing Esther recently to a contractor who had been replacing their windows, and the first thing the worker said when he found out a pig lived with them was that it didn’t stink in the house.
-“A stinking pig is what everyone always thinks and it couldn’t be further from the truth,” says Derek.
+“A stinking pig is what everyone always thinks and it couldn’t be further from the truth,” he says.
 “Esther smells amazing.”

 In addition to the pigs, the sanctuary will house a range of animals, including chickens and goats, plus the porcupines and raccoons who have made the place their home while it’s in development.
 And Steve and Derek already have a horse and donkey lined up to join them when they start living in the sanctuary this autumn.
 “A woman was driving by them every day and she fell in love with them,” says Steve.
 “When she stopped to feed them, the owner told her they were going to auction, and she was just heartbroken.
 So she sought sanctuary for them.”